-Laboratory equipment and software complying with the international standards: Laboratories of Aerodynamic Research, Nano-Satellites, and Avionics, Radio and Optical Communication, Missile Technologies, Digital Modelling, etc.
+Laboratory equipment and software complying with international standards: Laboratories of Aerodynamic Research, Nano-Satellites, and Avionics, Radio and Optical Communication, Missile Technologies, Digital Modelling, etc.

-The study process involves the application of recent technologies used by international companies operating in aviation and space industry.
+The study process involves the application of recent technologies used by international companies operating in the aviation and space industry.

 – Analytical thinking

-– Knowledge of requirements for aviation and spacecraft airworthiness, reliability of their functional systems and components, safety assessment methods and ability to apply them in practice
+– Knowledge of requirements for aviation and spacecraft airworthiness, the reliability of their functional systems and components, safety assessment methods and ability to apply them in practice

 – Ability to develop and apply mathematical models for analysis of aeronautical objects and processes, and select appropriate software